-While I was driving… I remembered another time thirty nine years ago, when Preston’s dad graduated from college.
+While I was driving I remembered another time thirty nine years ago, when Preston’s dad graduated from college.

 My then twenty two year old husband had, for four the past four years worked a full-time job and also taken on a full load in college while maintaining high grades throughout.

-On graduation day I was tired because I had a five week old baby–my third in three and a half years, and I reasoned that I didn’t have a sitter or anything to wear.
+On graduation day I was tired because I had a five week old baby (my third in three and a half years) and I reasoned that I didn’t have a sitter or anything to wear.
 My young husband said it wasn’t a big deal if I didn’t go.

-And that, is something I will always regret.
+That, is something I will always regret.

-So, on the night that Preston came home from his Africa deployment I followed a quiet but well lit up procession, and I thought about what a big deal it was that they were honoring my son in this way!
-And even if it was in the middle of the night and nobody really knew or cared if I was there, I cared.
-And it mattered to me that I’d shown up!
+On the night that Preston came home from his Africa deployment I followed a quiet but well lit up procession and thought about how even if it was in the middle of the night and nobody really knew or cared if I was there, I knew and I cared.